-Chronic stress can have an effect on almost every part of your body and every system.
+Chronic stress can affect almost every part of your body and every system.
 Common problems can include lower resistance to your immune system, problems with your digestive system, reproductive issues, and even increased risks of heart attack or stroke.

 How can I stop feeling stressed?

-There are a number of ways to reduce your feeling of stress and some of the most popular examples are:
+There are several ways to reduce your feeling of stress and some of the most popular examples are: